Long-Term Disability Insurance Lawyers Serving Kansas Residents

 If your employer provides your long-term disability insurance coverage, you must follow ERISA law to appeal a denied claim.
 To file an administrative appeal, you must do so within 180 days from the denial letter date.

 The letter you received from the insurance company should include why they denied the claim and instructions on how to file an appeal.
-Your Kansas long-term disability insurance lawyer will review the letter and determine the best method for appealing the decision.
+Your long-term disability insurance lawyer will review the letter and determine the best method for appealing the decision in Kansas.

 We’ll review every document you submitted to determine if anything was missing or inaccurate in the original claim.
 We can collect additional evidence to send to the insurance company that proves you deserve LTD benefits.
 Examples include: